Right-click context menu available with PupCrypt.

-Verify currently installed version by using the command-line interface:
+Verify currently installed version via the command-line interface:

 For secure file deletion, use ccrypt to encrypt the file before deleting it.